tdwg/website/conferences/2024/sessions/index.md

 Please join us at the SPNHC-TDWG 2024 conference to explore how Specify software enhances local capacity and contributes to elevating global standards in biodiversity data management.

-### SYM3 Success Metrics: Focusing local capacity on relevance, demonstrating relevance with global baselines

-Session Type: Mixed session (talks, discussion, activity); Open to abstract submissions<br />
-Conference Track:  General interest<br />
-Organizers:  **Austin Mast, David Jennings**

-**Abstract**<br />
-We seek to bridge strategic planning at collections, which centers on metrics of local relevance, with national, regional, and global efforts, which, e.g., make data aggregation possible or provide accreditation but do not intentionally seek to produce baselines for the metrics by which local collections judge success.
-The organizers will give a pair of talks on (1) the roles of strategic planning in collections and metrics in evaluation and (2) the metrics by which >700 US collections organizations measure success.
-Additional talks will be sought from a diversity of speakers for both the local strategic planning perspective and the national, regional, and global community perspectives.
-Collectively, the talks will inform an extended group conversation focused on inventorying high-value metrics for which baselines have been elusive in the absence of intentional efforts.
-We hope that surfacing these metrics and baselines will lead to gap-filling efforts by the community.

 ### SYM30 SPNHC to TDWG: Bridging communities and building capacity for digital collections mobilization

 Session Type: Symposium; Open to abstract submissions<br />